influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 If your InfluxDB performance requires at least one of the following:

-- > 750,000 writes per second
+- more than 750,000 writes per second
-- > 100 moderate queries
+- more than 100 moderate queries
-- > 10,000,000 unique series
+- more than 10,000,000 unique series

 A single node may not support performance at this scale.
 We recommend InfluxDB Enterprise, which supports multiple nodes (a cluster) of servers.
-InfluxDB Enterprise distributes multiple copies of your data across a cluster, providing high-availability and redundancy——a server down doesn't significantly impact the cluster.
+InfluxDB Enterprise distributes multiple copies of your data across a cluster, providing high-availability and redundancy, so an unavailable node doesn't significantly impact the cluster.
 Please contact us at <sales@influxdb.com> for assistance tuning your system.

-If you want a single node instance of InfluxDB that's fully open source without redundancy, InfluxDB OSS (open source) works.
-(Without redundancy means if the server is unavailable, writes and queries immediately fail.)
+If you want a single node instance of InfluxDB that's fully open source, requires fewer writes, queries, and unique series than listed above, and do **not** require redundancy, we recommend InfluxDB OSS (open source).

+> **Note:** Without the redundancy of a cluster, writes and queries fail immediately when a server is unavailable.

-## Queries guidelines
+## Query guidelines

-Queries complexity varies widely on system impact.
+Query complexity varies widely on system impact.
 Recommendations for both single nodes and clusters are based on **moderate** query loads.
 For **simple** or **complex** queries, we recommend testing and adjusting the suggested requirements as needed.
 Query complexity is defined by the following criteria:

 | Query complexity | Criteria                                                                              |
 |------------------|---------------------------------------------------------------------------------------|